NaitLee/Cat-Printer/README.md

 --------

-## Development
+## Contribution

 You may interested in language support, anyway.
-See the translation files in directory `www/lang` and `readme.i18n`!
+There are translation files in directory `www/lang` and `readme.i18n/`!

-Note: you can correct some mistakes in them, if there are any.
+You can correct mistakes here/there, if there are any.
 Also feel free to make it (truly) better!

 Also interested in code development?
-See [development.md](development.md)!
+See [CONTRIBUTING.md](CONTRIBUTING.md) and [development.md](development.md)!

+After that, give yourself a credit in `www/about.html`, if you prefer.

 ### Credits